Chukak/hash-table/readme.md

 ```

 #### Change value
-Call `insert` method from the `Table` class with the name of the key, if you want to change the value by key.
+Call the `insert` method from the `Table` class with the name of the key, if you want to change the value by key.
 Pass the name of the key as the first parameter, the value as the second.
 ```python
 table.insert("key2", 45)